Mutant: Undergångens Arvtagare is a Swedish tabletop RPG. The world ended over a millennium ago, and a new world has grown in the ruins.

 - Steam Punk: A bit of it.
 The civilization is on steam power level.

-- They Changed It, Now It Sucks: Defied - Depending on how you count, there are three or four different games calling themselves "Mutant".
+- They Changed It, Now It Sucks!: Defied — Depending on how you count, there are four or five different games calling themselves "Mutant".
 The first was very close to Mutant UA, while the second and third had nothing in common with it.
-Mutant UA is back to basics, returning to the original gameworld while giving it some big updates.
+Mutant UA went back to basics, returning to the original game-world while giving it some big updates (the fifth, Mutant: Year Zero was intended to take place in roughly the same world as UA, but several centuries earlier as the various races are just beginning to emerge and construct a new civilization).

 - We ARE Struggling Together: One of the reasons the humans have such power over the humanoid mutated animals is that the various animal groups typically hate each other.
 When they try to unite against their oppressors, dark hilarity often ensues.